samooth/spaceautobase/README.md

 #### `base.paused`

-Returns `true` if the spacebase is currently paused, otherwise returns `false`.
+Returns `true` if the spaceautobase is currently paused, otherwise returns `false`.

 #### `await base.append(value, opts)`

-Append a new entry to the spacebase.
+Append a new entry to the spaceautobase.

 Options include:

 ```
 {
-  optimistic: false // Allow appending on an optimistic spacebase while not a writer
+  optimistic: false // Allow appending on an optimistic spaceautobase while not a writer
 }
 ```